G-Core/product-documentation/documentation/account-settings/how-quickly-our-support-team-will-respond-to-you.md

    --1--Your billing plan: "billing-plan"
    --1--The request priority: "the-request-priority" --1--The workload of our support team: "the-workload-of-our-support-team"
+pageTitle: Technical support information | Gcore
+pageDescription: Understanding the factors that determine how quickly tech support responds to your question.
 ---

 # How quickly our support team will respond to you